Katz34/GeoBlocker/README.md

 - [Personal-API](#how-to-setup-your-personal-api-key)

 ## Introduction
 GeoBlocker is a self-hosted chrome extension.
 It completely removes content from a specific country listed by the user on the pop-up interface of the extension.
-Content removal takes place on homepage, search results, video recommendations tab, and suggested video tiles after a video ends.
+Content removal takes place on homepage, search results, video recommendations tab, and suggested video tiles after a video ends.<br><br>
+The next changes in this project will be the need for the user to setup their own API's and instead use the orignal public one.
+And also an easier installation procedure directly from the chrome webstore (which isn't free unfortunately T-T)

 ## Installation